rnagasam/toy/README.md

 ![weird](https://github.com/bluerama/cadtoy/blob/master/img/weird2.png)

+## is it useful?

+No.

+However, this has been a fun thing to work on.

 ## running

 It is quite a pain to run all of this at this point in time.
 FreeCAD is used to render